 Permanent crops are not included in the calculation of your arable area (see the Glossary for a definition of permanent crops).

 Crop diversification requirements

-Unless exempt, you will be required to have a minimum of two or three crops as detailed in the flow chart above.
+Unless exempt, you will be required to have a minimum of two or three crops as detailed in the flow chart above for the months of May & June.

 Other exemption